-The Duke Doctor of Physical Therapy program, housed with the Duke Department of Orthopaedic Surgery, offers excellent opportunities to pursue careers within an academic environment.
+The Duke Doctor of Physical Therapy program, housed within the Duke Department of Orthopaedic Surgery, offers excellent opportunities to pursue careers within an academic environment.
 You will have the benefit of not only being associated with the Department of Orthopaedic Surgery but also with the Duke University School of Medicine.
 Duke employees are part of a premier organization dedicated to excellence in education, research, and patient care.
 By working at Duke, we gain the opportunity and the responsibility to make a real difference in the world.
 Take a closer look to find out why and whether you can help contribute to the legacy of great achievement and even greater promise at Duke.

 Regular Rank Faculty Position

-Director of Diversity, Equity and Inclusion (DEI)
+Director of Diversity, Equity, and Inclusion (DEI)

 Division of Physical Therapy, Duke University

-The Doctor of Physical Therapy Division (DPT) seeks a Director of Diversity, Equity and Inclusion (DEI) to lead the DEI initiatives and to contribute to the teaching mission at Duke University.
+The Doctor of Physical Therapy Division (DPT) seeks a Director of Diversity, Equity, and Inclusion (DEI) to lead the DEI initiatives and to contribute to the teaching mission at Duke University.
 The optimal candidate will have a terminal academic degree (i.e., PhD, EdD, DSc, or ScD) and/or a terminal clinical doctorate degree (i.e. DPT) and is passionate about fostering an environment of inclusive excellence that supports divisional missions and values.

-The Director of DEI role involves protected administration time (50% for first 3 years to initiate program then reexamination of effort for subsequent years) for the DEI responsibilities.
+The Director of DEI role involves protected administration time (50% for the first 3 years to initiate the program then reexamination of effort for subsequent years) for the DEI responsibilities.
 The Director of DEI will work closely with the Division Chief and the Assistant Program Director to advise, evaluate, and develop the DEI initiatives.
 Responsibilities may include, but are not limited to: